qd-cae/qd-cae-python/README.md

 # What's new?

+*Changelog 24.11.2017*
+Version 0.6.8

+qd.cae.dyna
+ - `D3plot.plot` and `Part.plot` function was fixed and works now again
+ - few minor improvements and changes in the background

 *Changelog 12.11.2017*
 Version 0.6.7

 qd.cae.dyna
  - `RawD3plot` now also reads the information, whether an element was deleted.
+ - `RawD3plot.save_hdf5` and `Binout.save_hdf5` have now a compression argument, which is by default enabled (`"gzip"`).
  - `Binout` now automatically detects string data when performing `Binout.read`
  - `Binout.to_string` was made a private function (removed for users)
  - `Binout.save_hdf5` saves the binout to an HDF5 file  (yay)
- - `RawD3plot.save_hdf5` and `Binout.save_hdf5` have now a compression argument, which is by default enabled (`"gzip"`).

-*Changelog 2.11.2017*
-Version 0.6.6

-qd.cae.dyna
- - `RawD3plot` has now a better API and can also read a d3plot in HDF5 format (see below)
- - Implemented `RawD3plot.save_hdf5` to save a d3plot as HDF5 file

 # Documentation